-- 5. When available minority and/or women's businesses have given price quotes which are unreasonably high in that they exceed competitive levels beyond amounts which can be attributed to cover costs inflated by the present effects of discrimination. - В. Where the executive determines that the reasonable and necessary requirements of a contract render subcontracting or other participation of businesses other than a responding party unfeasible, he/she may grant a waiver from the set-aside provisions of this chapter; PROVIDED THAT, the waiver shall not be granted after the solicitation request has been publicly released by the contract-awarding authority; PROVIDED FURTHER THAT, the solicitation specifications shall state that the waiver has been authorized and that solicitations received, proposing subcontracting or other participation of business other than the responding party, shall be rejected as non-responsive; PROVIDED FURTHER THAT, following award of the contract, should subcontracting or participation of businesses other than the responding party become necessary, the previously authorized waiver shall be null and void.
-The contractor (original responding party) shall solicit both minority and women business participation in a percentage which equals the contract-awarding authority's annual goal. - C. Where the executive determines that compliance with the requirements of this chapter would impose an unwarranted economic burden on, or risk to, King County as compared with the degree to which the purposes and policies of this chapter would be furthered by requiring compliance, he/she may reduce or waive the utilization requirements of this ordinance;
+- Where the executive determines that the reasonable and necessary requirements of a contract render subcontracting or other participation of businesses other than a responding unfeasible, he/she may grant a waiver from the set-aside provisions of this chapter; PROVIDED THAT, the waiver shall not be granted after the solicitation request has been publicly released by the contract awarding authority; PROVIDED FURTHER THAT, the solicitation specifications shall state that the waiver has been authorized and that solicitations received, proposing subcontracting or other participation of business other than the responding party, shall be rejected as non-responsive; PROVIDED FURTHER THAT, following award of the contract, should subcontracting or participation of businesses other than the responding party become necessary, the previously authorized waiver shall be null and void.
+The contractor (original responding party) shall solicit both minority and women business participation in a percentage which equals the contract awarding authority's annual goal. - c.
+Where the executive determines that compliance with the requirements of this chapter would impose an unwarranted economic burden on, or risk to, King County as compared with the degree to which the purposes and policies of this chapter would be furthered by requiring compliance he/she may reduce or waive the utilization requirements of this ordinance;

-PROVIDED THAT upon taking such action, the King County executive shall notify the members of the King County council in writing; and FURTHER PROVIDED THAT upon receipt of the notice, if the King County council determines that the waiver does not meet the standards of this section, the King County council may by motion, within ten working days of the receipt of the notice, determine the waiver to be null and void.
+PROVIDED THAT upon taking such action, the King County executive shall notify the members of the King County council in writing; and FURTHER PROVIDED ((THAT)), upon receipt of the notice, if the King County council determines that the waiver does not meet the standards of this section, the King County council may by qualmotion, within ten working days of the receipt of the notice, determine the waiver to be null and void.